Build Overview

 Obsessive Rituals and

-Ceremonial Ablution for base scaling.
+Ceremonial Ablution for baseline scaling.
 Then,

 Zealous Inquisition completely transforms mapping by converting

 Herald of Ice shatters into reliable explosions that clear entire screens.
-To optimize Single Target, Witch Bane and
+To optimize single target, Witch Bane and

-No Mercy significantly improve Boss damage and make it easier to apply
+No Mercy significantly improve boss damage and make it easier to apply

-Freeze on resistant enemies.
+Freeze to resistant enemies.

 Sorcery Ward and Evasion Scaling